Wasantha Dukgannarala

-Duggannaralalage Wasantha Kumara Bandara (වසන්ත දුක්ගන්නාරාළ), popularly as Dukaa, is an actor in Sri Lankan cinema and stage drama as well as a lyricist, television host, author and media personality.
+Duggannaralalage Wasantha Kumara Bandara (වසන්ත දුක්ගන්නාරාළ), popularly known as Dukaa, is an actor in Sri Lankan cinema and stage drama as well as a lyricist, television host, author and media personality.

 Personal life

 He was born in Hingulwala, Kandy.
 He completed primary education Kahatagasdigiliya Primary School and then secondary education from Anuradhapura Central College.
 He is a graduate of University of Sri Jayewardenepura.

 He is married to Manoja Priyadarshani Duggannarala, and the couple has one daughter and one son, Sandapini and Sandalindu Duggannarala.

 Drama career

 In 1995, he joined with Sawana radio channel as a professional journalist under the guidance of Jackson Anthony.
 During school times, he produced stage plays such as Seeruwen Sitin and Ghathakayo.
 Then he acted in many popular stage plays during university life, such as Paraassa, Dewaraii, Yakshagamanaya, Deweni Mahinda and Derdandaa.

 On 2 April 2016, he conducted a show titled Dukaa at Nelum Pokuna Theater to celebrate 25 years in media career.
 He produced a stage drama Baala Samaagama along with Mihira Sirithilaka and Ajith Lokuge.